MAATEE/removewarden-datapack/README.md

-# removewarden-datapack
-You can easily remove the warden from 1.19
+# You can easily remove the warden from 1.19
 Download latest zip from the releases and put to datapack folder